The obstacle created by COVID-19

 Remote notarization, as defined under IRS Notice 2020-42

-Remote notarization differs from eSign, as it’s conducted through a live video-audio method (such as Zoom or Skype) where the notary can see and speak to the person signing, as well as see documentation (such as a license) verifying the identity of the person signing.
+Remote notarization differs from eSign, as it’s conducted through a live audio-video method (such as Zoom or Skype) in which the notary can see and speak to the person signing, as well as see documentation (such as a license) verifying the identity of the person signing.

 In response to the COVID-19 pandemic, most (but not all) states have already established processes and procedures for remote notarization.